pombredanne/craft-ai-client-python/README.md

 > :warning: In the current version, only one output property can be provided.

-- the `time_quantum` is the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than this quantum won't be taken into account.
+- the `time_quantum`, i.e. the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than this quantum won't be taken into account.
 As a rule of thumb, you should always choose the largest value that seems right and reduce it, if necessary, after some tests.
-- the `learning_period` is the maximum amount of time, in seconds, that matters for an agent; the agent's decision model can ignore context that is older than this duration.
+- the `learning_period`, i.e. the maximum amount of time, in seconds, that matters for an agent; the agent's decision model can ignore context that is older than this duration.
 You should generally choose the smallest value that fits this description.

 > :warning: if no time_quantum is specified, the default value is 600.